 The thing that makes me nervous is the general concept of a single speaker design.
 Even my Control 1s were dual driver, and I’ve never heard a single driver system that sounds better than its use as a paper weight.
 In our interview with JBL a few weeks ago, they revealed that it’s been since the 1930s that Altec-Lansing (co-founder Lansing then decided to use all his initials and form JBL) broke away from single-driver models defining them to be sub-par.
 Well, I’d agree with him.

 Now, to be fair, if you’re trying to cause a cone to reproduce 50Hz and 15,000 Hz it’s just not physically possible given the current state of technology (basically pushing paper with a magnet).
 But in the case of the 104s, it’s clear JBL isn’t trying to get big bass out of the cabinets.
-So, I ran pink noise and my normal well-known mixes through them with nothing but hope in the face of my belief about single driver speakers.
+So, I ran pink noise and my normal well-known mixes through them with nothing but hope in the face of my belief about coaxial speakers.

 Again, we were super skeptical about this thing sounding like anything more than a Best Buy consumer special.
 What I experienced was something quite unreal.